luizacbcampos/recsys_pa/PA_2/README.md

 ### Description of the Content
 In this approach, the user is suggested an item based on the description of the item.

+**Tokenization**
+1. Lower the string
+1. Transforms numbers to words using [num2words](https://github.com/savoirfairelinux/num2words)
+1. Stemming with Porter Stemmer or Snowball Stemmer (Porter2)

 **Term Frequency-Inverse Document Frequency(TF-IDF)** TF-IDF is used in Information Retrieval for feature extraction purposes and it is a sub-area of Natural Language Processing(NLP).

 - _Term Frequency_: frequency of the word in the current document to the total number of words in the document.
 It signifies the occurrence of the word in a document and gives higher weight when the frequency is more so it is divided by document length to normalize.